BAPPAYNE/Combinate/README.md

 `-o, --outputfile`: The output file to write combinations to.</br>
 `-u, --update_interval`: Interval (in combinations) of progress updates.</br>
 `-c, --chunk_size`: Number of combinations to write to file at once.</br>
 `-t, --num_threads`: Number of threads to use for combination generation and file writing.
-Default is 1.
+Default is 1.</br>
+`-r, --repeat`: Allows character repeatation (By default OFF).

 **Get Help**
 Display the help menu: